Q&A: What Does WFH in an RV Really Look Like?

 Thinking of packing up your computer and wondering how well WFH life combines with RV life?

 Luckily, we have an insider out in the field to answer all of your top questions!
-Our Winnebago team member Merrisa Petersen (@_girlgonenomad) has been living, working, and exploring in an RV and she’s happy to share her insights!
+Merrisa Petersen (@_girlgonenomad) has been living, working, and exploring in a Winnebago RV and she’s happy to share her insights!

 Top 10 Questions About Working from the Road in an RV